canalplus/rx-player/doc/api/Basic_Methods/getMaximumPosition.md

 ## Description

-Returns the maximum seekable player position.
+Returns the maximum seekable player position in seconds on the current loaded media.

 Returns `null` if no content is currently loaded.

 This is useful for live contents, where this position might be updated continously as new content is generated.
-This method allows thus to seek directly at the live edge of the content.

 Please bear in mind that seeking exactly at the maximum position is rarely a good idea: